flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 | **Done Phase** + Beacon Light set to `OFF` | "Disarm Doors" Announcement                     | Flight Attendant |

 ### Boarding Music
-If enabled music will be played during boarding.
+If enabled, music will be played during boarding.

 ## Realism Settings

 ### PTU

 The PTU is generally not heard in the cockpit.
-As a passenger we understand people may be used to this sound as it is very audible in the passenger cabin.
+As a passenger, we understand people may be used to this sound as it is very audible in the passenger cabin.

-We have added a toggle to allow the PTU to be heard in the cockpit which in real life is not the case.
+We have added a toggle to allow the PTU to be heard in the cockpit, which in real life is not the case.

 ## Engine and Wind